randomcoww/chef-docker_deploy/README.md

 :remove_if_unused

-* Remove image in not referenced by any containers or another image.
+* Remove image if not referenced by any containers or another image.

 ## Create container example